Leviathan36/wifibang/README.md

 5. portability

 #### 1.minimal input
-It is not convenient to insert long commands or several parameters on a mobile device, so the wifibang CLI was inspired from SET (social engineering toolkit) CLI: NO cryptic parameters are required.
+It is not easy to insert long commands or several parameters on a mobile device, so the wifibang CLI was inspired from SET (social engineering toolkit) CLI: NO cryptic parameters are required.
 All you have to do is insert a number or type [y/n]:

 <p align="center"><img src="https://github.com/Leviathan36/wifibang/blob/master/wifibang%20images/Screenshots/menu.png" height="300" width="auto"></p>